Enoch Soames: Plot summary

 Soames then vanishes and reappears in the café at the designated hour, where Beerbohm has returned to meet him.
-Soames’ description of the world of the future is vague and nondescript; while there he had focused primarily on his own concerns.
+Soames’s description of the world of the future is vague and nondescript; while there he had focused primarily on his own concerns.
 He tells Beerbohm that the only mention he could find of himself was in a single scholarly article, of which Soames produces a facsimile-copy.
 It is printed in English, but in a phonetic spelling and with modified pronunciation, both of which had apparently evolved during the intervening century.
 The article discusses a "labud sattire" written by one Max Beerbohm "in wich e pautraid an immajnari karrakter kauld Enoch Soames — a thurd-rait poit hoo beleevz imself a grate jeneus an maix a bargin with th Devvl in auder ter no wot posterriti thinx ov im!" (in which he portrayed an imaginary character called Enoch Soames—a third-rate poet who believes himself a great genius and makes a bargain with the Devil to know what posterity thinks of him).

 Beerbohm is shocked and denies that he would ever write such a thing.
 Before being taken to Hell, on the Devil's return, Soames scornfully requests that Beerbohm at least try to make people believe that he, Soames, actually existed.
 Beerbohm's narrative is that justification.
 He notes in particular that Soames mentioned that his presence in the reading room had caused a great stir, but "I assure you that in no period could Soames be anything but dim.
 The fact that people are going to stare at him, and follow him around, and seem afraid of him, can be explained only on the hypothesis that they will somehow have been prepared for his ghostly visitation.
 They will have been awfully waiting to see whether he really would come.
 And when he does come, the effect will of course be – awful."